catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 ::::::::

+Why plain language?
+- Plain language helps provide important context about *why* we've written this code.
+- Plain language helps us break down the discrete steps involved in a task.
+- There are many ways to do most tasks.
+Using plain language descriptions focuses us on the desired outcome, and helps us assess whether different ways of doing the same thing might help meet our goals better.
+- For ourselves and others reading our code, plain language helps us to easily communicate what we are doing.
+- When our underlying data changes or we try to reuse our code in a different context, plain language descriptions can help us pay attention to what the code we've written can and can't be used to do.

 Having a plain language description of the code is an important first step for function design.

-- what is a function?
+What's a function?
+A function is a reusable piece of code that can be treated as a black box by the rest of your workflow.

-* what makes a good function? (brief, callback to the last challenge)
+What makes a good function?
-    * it has one task (can be composed of multiple other functions)
+* It has one task (can be composed of multiple other functions)
-    * someone other than the person who wrote it can understand what it does
+* Someone other than the person who wrote it can understand what it does
-    * it can be adaptable (e.g., we can run this transformation function on a new year of data).
+* It can be adaptable (e.g., we can run this transformation function on a new year of data).
-    * it can be tested (next module!)
+* It can be tested (we'll talk about this next module!)

-- when we're taught how to write a function, typically focus on the basics: var names and function name
+When we're taught how to write a function, lessons typically focus on the basics:
+* A function should have a name
+* A function should have inputs
+* A function should have an output (return something)

 ```python
 def transform_pr_gen_fuel(raw_pr_gen_fuel):